Phanes coins: Coins

+1/6 and 1/48 stater.
+The middle denominations of the series have the head and upper body of the stag on the obverse; the smallest denominations have the head alone.

+As well as the inscription on the larger denominations, the obverse of the coins is decorated with an image of a stag: on the stater and 1/3 stater a walking stag is shown; on the 1/6, 1/12, and 1/24 stater coins it is the protome (head and upper body) of the stag; and the head alone for the 1/48 and 1/96 staters.
+On the reverse, square and retangular designs were punched, varying in size and number according to the denomination.

 The coins of Phanes are amongst the earliest of Greek coins.
 One, a hemihekte (a twelfth stater) of the issue, was found in a jar in the foundations of the Temple of Artemis at Ephesus dated to the late seventh century BC, making that the earliest known hoard of coins.
-Only six specimens of the stater are known.
+About 290 coins from the series are known, including seventeen staters.
+Five of the 1/24 staters appear to be modern cast forgeries; one of the staters is also dubious.

 Identity of Phanes

 Electrum coin from Ephesus, 625–600 BC.
 Stag grazing right, legend unclear, possibly ΦΑΕΝΟΣ ΕΜΙ ΣΕΜΑ (“I am the badge/sign/mark of Phanes/the bright one”).

 Phanes cannot be identified with certainty.
 He might have been the successful mercenary Phanes of Halicarnassus, described by Herodotus as serving first the Egyptian pharaoh Amasis II and then the Persian king Cambyses II in his invasion of Egypt.
 The coins might be associated with the primeval god Phanes, whose name means "light" or "shine", or that might have been an epithet of the local goddess identified with Artemis.
 Barclay V. Head found those suggestions unlikely and thought it more probably "the name of some prominent citizen of Ephesus".
+Wilhelm Kastner proposed that rather than being a person, Phanes refers to the town of Phanai on Chios.